 Increasing resiliency and preparedness for weather and climate extremes now and in the future across the South-Central United States

 These photo collections give us the chance to appreciate nature's beauty and to see the world around us.
-But having everyone taking pictures at approximately the same time also allows us to thee the landscape as it relates to things we measure - how it compares to the amounts of rain or snow that have fallen or if it looks like what we might expect according to the U.S. Drought Monitor.
+But having everyone taking pictures at approximately the same time also allows us to see the landscape as it relates to things we measure - how it compares to the amounts of rain or snow that have fallen or if it looks like what we might expect according to the U.S. Drought Monitor.
 Even if the weather around you seems normal this year, these photos might give you (and us) a point of reference for what is maybe different next year or in another season.

 Although this started out working with CoCoRaHS observers, you do not have to be a CoCoRaHS observer to participate.
 The project is open to anyone.
 So please tell your friends and neighbors, post a message on Facebook or Twitter, or put up a billboard (ok, we are joking on this last one).
 The more the merrier!

 This year we have made it even easier to participate.
 EOMF has developed an iPhone app, which is freely available in the Apple Store.
 You can use your iPhone to take a photo in the field, enter some information to describe the landscape, and then upload the photo into the EOMF photo archive website directly from your iPhone when you have access to WI-FI.
-When you enter your photo description, please remember to add the #cocorahsfeb14 keyword.
+When you enter your photo description, please remember to add the #cocorahsmay14 keyword.
 If you do not have an iPhone or prefer to email pictures, we can upload them for you; see the instructions below.

 So grab your camera and take some photos.
 There is no obligation to participate in future events.
 But for those who have previously participated, thank you!
 It will be fascinating to see the changes in the land around you.